nfsarmento/nuno-sarmento-custom-css-js/README.md

 **Frequently Asked Questions**

-Q - How do I edit an individual post or page?
+Q - How do I edit an individual post or page? <br />
 A - As soon you got the plugin active on your website you will find at the bottom of each page or post three new meta boxes where you can add your custom JS and CSS.